 Taghazout: The Surfing Paradise

-Anchor Point – Long, powerful right-hand point break for advanced surfers.
+- Anchor Point – A long right-hand wave, perfect for advanced riders

-Killer Point – Long and mellow rides for intermediate and advanced surfers.
+- Killer Point – Long rides and mellow sections for intermediate surfers

-La Source – A fun and consistent wave with peaks, ideal for all levels.
+- La Source – Fun peaks, good for all levels

 Imsouane: Longest Rides in Africa